 Review of the Moray Scheme for the Establishment of Community Councils

-The current Scheme for the Establishment of Community Councils 2013-2017 (hereafter referred to as "the Scheme") was adopted by The Moray Council on 13 August 2013.
-Notice is hereby given that the Moray Council is currently reviewing the scheme.
-Any interested person or body is welcome to make comments regarding the proposed scheme for 2017-2021.
+The current Scheme for the Establishment of Community Councils 2013-2017 (hereafter referred to as "the Scheme") was adopted by Moray Council on 13 August 2013.
+Moray Council is currently reviewing the scheme in advance of the next election.
+The consultation phase has now closed.

 - Comments received during 1st round of consultation (PDF, 335kb)